Stock Checker

 This Next Level Racing sim rig is one of the very best sim rigs under £500, and should be considered for those looking for a budget permanent sim cockpit.

-My last recommendation for the best budget sim rig is a more premium option.
-However, it is a sim rig that can really compete with much more expensive cockpits.
+My last recommendation for the best budget sim racing setup is a more premium option.
+However, this sim rig can really compete with much more expensive cockpits.

 If you are looking for a more long-term sim rig, then the Sim-Lab GT1 Pro is a fantastic option.
 Unlike some sim rigs in this guide, you won’t need to upgrade this cockpit for a very long time.